vtex/shoreline/styleguides/admin/documentation/form/radio.md

 ### useRadioState hook

-For convenience, we provide this hook that already handles the state logic and and accessible navigation for both `Radio` and `RadioGroup` components.
+For convenience, we provide this hook that already handles the state logic and accessible navigation for both `Radio` and `RadioGroup` components.
 You should pass the hook return to the `state` property and define a `value` to the `Radio`.

 ### Example